phillippelevidad/guardjs/README.md

 - `each`: Steps into the items of the input value, when it is an array or object
 - `makeUnique`: If the value is present and is an Array, makes its elements unique
 - `optional`: Marks the guarded value as optional, so that guard functions will not throw an error if the value is null or undefined
-- `transform`: Runs the guarded value through the provided transform function. **Use this to provide your own transformation function**.
+- `transform`: Runs the guarded value through the provided transform function. **Use this to provide your own transformation function**
 - `toLowerCase`: Makes a string lower case
 - `toUpperCase`: Makes a string upper case
 - `trim`: Trims the guarded string value